collaboration-and-code-review/get-a-jumpstart-on-collaboration-and-code-review-in-github/README.md

 ### Pull Request Review Process

-* If you are a repo maintainer, you will receive a notification (by browser or email, based on your notification preferences) to let you know there is a pull request
+* If you are a repo maintainer, you will receive a notification by browser or email to let you know there is a pull request
 * Follow the link to the pull request in the repo pull request tab in the browser
-* Look over the information about the pull request provided by the contributor
+* Look over the information about the pull request

 There are two ways to merge a pull request
 * Via browser (click merge button)